hammershock/GNN/README.md

 # GNN
-a simple experiment on GAT and GCN
+a simple experiment of GAT, GCN and LSTM on text classification

 created by hammershock, 2023/11/27